coltonbooth/CoreChainDB/docs/root/source/installation/node-setup/production-node/reverse-proxy-notes.md

 * block requests with an HTTP request body that's too large, or
 * enable HTTPS (TLS) between your users and your node.

-While we could have built all that into BigchainDB Server, we didn't, because you can do all that (and more) using a reverse proxy such as NGINX or HAProxy.
+While we could have built all that into corechaindb Server, we didn't, because you can do all that (and more) using a reverse proxy such as NGINX or HAProxy.
-(You would put it in front of your BigchainDB Server, so that all inbound HTTP requests would arrive at the reverse proxy before *maybe* being proxied onwards to your BigchainDB Server.)
+(You would put it in front of your corechaindb Server, so that all inbound HTTP requests would arrive at the reverse proxy before *maybe* being proxied onwards to your corechaindb Server.)
 For detailed instructions, see the documentation for your reverse proxy.

-Below, we note how a reverse proxy can be used to do some BigchainDB-specific things.
+Below, we note how a reverse proxy can be used to do some corechaindb-specific things.

 You may also be interested in
 [our NGINX configuration file template](https://github.com/corechaindb/nginx_3scale/blob/master/nginx.conf.template)